AGPLCZ/LC4-67/README.md

 # LC4-67 cipher
-LC4-67 is a symmetric cipher engineered to resist potent computer attacks.
+LC4-67 ) is a low-tech a symmetric cipher  that can be computed by hand; but unlike many historical ciphers, LC4 is designed to resist potent computer attacks.
 It's designed for manual encryption and decryption.

-Inspired by the ElsieFour (LC4) cipher introduced by Alan Kaminsky.
+LC4-67  is inspired by the ElsieFour (LC4) cipher introduced by Alan Kaminsky.
 This cipher might be useful to you if you don't have access to a computer or you don't trust it, but need top-tier privacy protection.

 The main advantage of this version lies in its wisely chosen programming language - Javascript.
 One of the significant benefits of Javascript is its ubiquity; it runs on almost any device equipped with an internet browser.
-There's no need for installations, and the script operates offline.
+There's no need for installations, and the script operates offline. [lc4-67.html]

 The LC4-67 version introduces several improvements; you can change the number of characters, 7x7 = 49.
 This makes it possible to encrypt various structured information, or to make manual decryption easier - fewer cards  6x6 = 36.